Jared-Wyatt/HyperSol/README.md

 # HyperSol
 Personal Arch Linux Hyprland environment and apps configuration script, files, and assets.

+This is forked from HyperSol which is also created by me and will eventually just be moved this github account.

 ## Using Configuration
 Run setup.sh to start the configuration process.
 Use the `-f` flag to auto confirm all prompts.
 Durring the setup you will be prompted to run or skip the following parts of the script